-All communication with participants should be sensitive to the likelihood of "scan anxiety".
+All communication with patients should be sensitive to the likelihood of 'scan anxiety'.
 Healthcare providers should ensure psychosocial support is available and should be aware of services tailored to specific priority populations.

-Read more information about scan results and management in the Conversation Guide: Discussing Results and the General Practitioner Resource Guide
+Read more information about scan results and management in the Conversation Guide: Discussing Results and the General Practitioner Resource Guide.